Integralist/Node-Learning/README.md

 You listen to stream events on the `Request` object (like a standard event system), mainly the `readable` and `end` events.

 You then `read()` the data coming in and once the `end` event fires, pass that read data into a callback function to do something with it.

+## HTTP Status'

+- 200 OK—Everything went fine.

+- 301 Moved Permanently—The requested URL has been moved, and the client should re-request it at the URL specified in the response.

+- 400 Bad Request—The format of the client’s request is invalid and needs to be fixed.

+- 401 Unauthorized—The client has asked for something it does not have permission to view.
+It should try again authenticating the request first.

+- 403 Forbidden—For whatever reason, the server is refusing to process this request.
+This is not the same as 401, where the client can try again with authentication.

+- 404 Not Found—The client has asked for something that does not exist.

+- 500 Internal Server Error—Something happened resulting in the server being unable to process the request.
+You typically use this error for situations in which you know the code has entered some sort of inconsistent or buggy state and needs developer attention.

+- 503 Service Unavailable—This indicates some sort of runtime failure, such as temporarily low on memory or having troubles with network resources.
+It’s still a fatal error like 500, but it does suggest the client could try again in a while.